travis-ci/docs-travis-ci-com/user/enterprise.md

 installation as the authentication and authorization layer for Travis CI Enterprise, allowing you to leverage your existing LDAP or SAML with no extra configuration.
+* **Support for Bitbucket:** You can use Bitbucket for Travis CI Enterprise, allowing you to smoothly integrate with no extra configuration.
 * **Meets security and regulatory requirements:**  With your servers and hosts being deployed inside your firewall, you have full ownership and control of your data, helping to make it possible to meet the security requirements of